Our planet

 Use the strength of our brands to engage consumers to reduce food waste in the home

-We have again worked with our charity partner FareShare to raise awareness and funds to help tackle food insecurity.
+We have again worked with our charity partner Felix (formerly FareShare) to raise awareness and funds to help tackle food insecurity.